-Uber Freight’s close association with Otto and the challenging internal struggle at Uber, customers and drivers are reluctant to be associated with the brand.
-This feeling of unrest with the company is only reiterated by the recently announced FBI probe into Uber’s use of their internally developed software Hell.
+Due to Uber Freight’s close association with Otto and the challenging internal struggles at Uber, customers and drivers are reluctant to be associated with the brand.
+This feeling of ill will toward the company is only exacerbated by the recently announced FBI probe into Uber’s use of their internally developed software, known as “Hell.”
 Hell allegedly tracked Lyft drivers and rates.
-This is Uber’s third major federal probe into their business practices.
-The first two being the development and use of internal software called Greyball and bribing foreign governments.
+This is the third major federal probe into Uber’s business practices, the first two probes relating to the internal development and use of anti-taxi software called “Greyball” and the bribing of foreign governments.

-For now, Convoy and Uber Freight are building their business models on top of the existing freight broker standard.
-Both companies have staff positioned between the truck driver and shipper keeping the extra layer between the two major stakeholders.
-And both companies opened their services to large sized carriers.
-Project Freight will be built to eliminate the freight broker structure allowing shippers and drivers to arrange the freight logistics together.
-Initially, we will go after shippers directly that need more control on their deliveries and not obligate the shipper to a contract.
-Project FreightOur hardware technology will allow us to differ ourselves in the existing market by associated with the shipment itself instead of the driver’s mobile device.
-Also, our system will be designed to connect the shippers and drivers directly through our extensive matching algorithms and its supporting technology allowing for direct communications.
+For now, Convoy and Uber Freight are building their businesses on the back of the status quo freight broker model.
+Both companies have positioned staff between the truck driver and the shipper, doubling down on this problematic practice.
+And both companies have opened their services to large sized carriers.
+Project Freight will be built to eliminate the freight broker structure, allowing shippers and drivers to arrange the freight logistics together.
+Initially, we will pursue shippers directly that need more control of their deliveries and entice them further by offering contract-free services.
+Project Freight’s hardware technology will allow us to differentiate ourselves in the market from other service providers by offering the ability to track the shipment itself, rather than the truck driver’s mobile device.
+Also, our system will be designed to connect the shippers and drivers directly through our proprietary matching algorithms and supporting technology, allowing for direct communications.

 Customer Acquisition Plan

-Due to our own experience and completed marketProject Freight surveys, we recognize that both shippers and drivers are unserved today in the domestic Less than Truckload (LTL) segment of freight.
-Shippers have inefficient status reporting, lack of accountability from drivers and freight brokers and lack of control.
-Drivers have lack of support and low pay while being heavily regulated by the local, state and federal officials.
-With 3rd party freight brokers creating a gap between the shipper and driver exasperates the issues and leaves all parties dissatisfied.
-Project FreightAs identified, our Less than Truckload (LTL) freight section is the most effected by the shortcomings of the 3rd party freight broker allowing Project Freight to maximize on shippers and drivers’ frustration.
+Through Project Freight’s own research and market due diligence, we have come to recognize that both shippers and drivers are underserved in the domestic LTL “must deliver” segment of the freight shipping market.
+Shippers are subject to inefficient status reporting, lack of accountability from drivers and freight brokers, and lack of control.
+Drivers experience lack of support and low pay while being heavily regulated by local, state, and federal government agencies.
+With 3rd party freight brokers creating a gap between the shipper and the driver, the issue is exasperated and leaves all parties dissatisfied.
+Project Freight’s LTL target market happens to be the most effected by the shortcomings of the 3rd party freight broker status quo, allowing Project Freight to maximally leverage and monetize the frustrations of both shippers and drivers.

 Shippers:

-As stated earlier, The Bureau of Transportation Statistics released a report title Freight Facts and Figures 2017.
-The group stated “American consumers are increasingly reliant on our nation’s trucking to deliver goods timely and efficiently.
-Today, 122.5 million households and 7.5 million businesses rely on America’s trucks to transport 70.1 percent of total commercial freight.”
+As stated earlier, the Bureau of Transportation Statistics’ recent report, Freight Facts and Figures 2017 it was stated that “American consumers are increasingly reliant on our nation’s trucking to deliver goods timely and efficiently…. today, 122.5 million households and 7.5 million businesses rely on America’s trucks to transport 70.1 percent of total commercial freight.”

-Our platform dual customers, shippers and independent truck drivers, are unique but mutually dependent on one another.
-When these two groups interact, Project Freightour platform has considerable value to each side.
-We must attract shippers and drivers to our solution with value propositions exclusively crafted for each audience.
+Shippers and independent truck drivers, while separate, are symbiotically dependent upon one another.
+When these two groups need to interact, Project Freight’s platform will offer considerable value to each side, with value propositions exclusively crafted for each respective audience.